Skip to Content

 Supporting Documentation Guidance

-When you’re completing your Pre-Registration Questionnaire, you will be asked to upload evidence.
+When you’re completing your Pre-Registration Questionnaire, we encourage you to upload supporting documentation that outlines your disability or health condition.

-If you have already completed the pre-registration questionnaire, but have additional medical evidence, please upload it via the Additional supporting documentation link.
+If you have already completed the pre-registration questionnaire, but have additional supporting documentation, please upload it via the Additional supporting documentation link.

 Read our guidance